 At The Heritage Law Center, we understand this process can feel overwhelming.
 Matthew Karr, Esq., strives to make the estate planning process as stress-free as possible.
 He understands everyone’s financial situation, family dynamics, and estate planning goals can be different, and he personalizes his approach based on your specific circumstances and requests.

-If you’re seeking an estate lawyer serving Boston who truly cares about you and your unique needs, give us a call at 617-299-6976 or fill out our online contact form below for a free initial consultation.
+If you’re seeking an estate lawyer serving Boston who truly cares about you and your unique needs, give us a call at 617-299-6976 or fill out our online contact form below for a consultation.